Skip to main content

 Step 2

-Volunteer at a nonprofit organization of your choice, or find an opportunity through Beyond the Farm.
+Volunteer at a nonprofit organization of your choice, or find an opportunity through the Haas Center or Beyond the Farm.
 Volunteer service must be completed at time of submission; no future volunteer service will be accepted.

 Read more about the rules in the FAQs below.